plotly/plotly.github.io/_posts/plotly2/2016-07-22-how-to-style-your-plot.md

  - title: Notes
    sub-steps:
     - copy: "If you want to add annotations to your plot, the 'Notes' section is the place.
-Click the blue '+ Annotation' button at the top right-hand side to add general notes, subtitles, the source of your data, and to automatically mark your data points."
+Click the blue '+ Annotation' button at the top right-hand side to add general notes, subtitles, the source of your data, and to automatically mark your data points.
+For more information on how to add annotations to your plots, click [here](http://help.plot.ly/how-to-add-annotations/)!"
       img: "![Notes](../static/images/styling-and-customizing-graphs/notes-section.gif)"

  - title: Axes